confluentinc/examples/connect-streams-pipeline/docs/index.rst

 Overview
 --------

-This demo shows users how to build pipelines with |ak-tm|.
+This example shows users how to build pipelines with |ak-tm|.

 .. figure:: images/pipeline.jpg